zimaxnet/orb-game/README.md

 - **BACKEND SUPPORT**: API now accepts ?epoch param to generate time-themed stories using rotated sources (Sonar, Grok, Azure)
 - **REMOVED**: Scoring and streak system to focus on exploration and time-based discovery
 - **UI ENHANCEMENTS**: Animated rotating selector with hover-pause for fun interaction
+- **DRAG MECHANICS**: Users now drag orbs to the center to hear stories, with smooth animations and visual feedback
+- **ORB LABELING**: All orbs now display their category labels permanently for easy identification
+- **CENTER INTERACTION**: Orbs animate to center when clicked, show "Click ✕ to release" instruction
+- **RELEASE MECHANISM**: Users can release orbs back to orbit using the ✕ button in the news panel

 ### 2024-12-19
 - **NEW FEATURE**: Added stunning Milky Way background with 5,000 animated stars, nebula clouds, and dynamic space environment